 This tasty drink comes together with seven basic ingredients that you can easily find in your pantry.
 Here's what you need for the best nimbu pani recipe:

 - Lime: Freshly squeezed lime juice is key to this recipe.
-To pick ripe and juicy limes, look for bright green plump limes with a thin firm skin.
+To pick ripe and juicy limes, look for bright green, plump limes with thin, firm skin.
 Feel free to use lemons instead.

 - Sugar: Sugar balances the tart and salty flavors.
 Add more or less as needed.
-Substitute it with honey for a low-glycemic sweetener.
-For a sugar-free alternative follow the instructions below.
+For a low-glycemic sweetener, substitute it with honey.
+For a sugar-free alternative, scroll down to the instructions below.

-- Water: Use regular water or combine that with seltzer water or club soda.
-Just a little bit of club soda adds a pop to this drink and turns this into another summer favorite- Nimbu Soda.
+- Water: Use regular water or combine it with seltzer water or club soda.
+Just a little bit of club soda adds a pop to this drink and turns it into another summer favorite-Nimbu Soda.

 - Spices: Roasted cumin is the star spice in this drink.
 Buy it from the store or use this 5-minute homemade recipe for roasted cumin (I highly recommend this).